CBD Calming Treats For Dogs With Travel Anxiety

 - Improve appetite and improve digestion.
 It can treat nausea, vomiting, and diarrhea.
 It can also improve chronic inflammatory bowel disease and restore normal gut motility.

-- Reduce inflammation body wide, especially from autoimmune disease.
+- Reduce inflammation all throughout the body, especially from autoimmune disease.
 It can decrease the rate of cytokine production.
 It can also reduce allergen and sensitivity responses.

 - Minimize pain, including from chronic conditions

-- Improves cardiovascular health.
+- Can improve cardiovascular health.
 It can protect the blood vessels and heart from damage as well as help heal where damage has already occurred.
 It can lower heart rate and blood pressure.

 - Help protect the nervous system from neurodegenerative disorders.
 It can help prevent and treat ALS and Parkinson’s.
 It can also help with other types of tremors and nerve issues.